ChrisFloofyKitsune/s3o-blender-tools/README.md

   * Add Apply Rotation/Scale/Modifiers options to the S3Oify Object Hierarchy tool.
 * v0.2.4 Changes: Improve AO baking result a bit more by making a copy of the mesh and splitting it across the sharp edges before baking-- then saving results to the original mesh.
 * v0.2.5 Changes: Fix incorrect determination of sharp edges on s3o import.
+* v0.2.6 Changes:
+   * Fix error in refresh_s3o_props where it tried to access random custom properties added by other scripts.
+   * Treat objects with missing AO data as "full bright"
+   * Automatically detect and fix broken Materials/Shader Nodes.
+   * Import Color texture properly with Alpha mode set to NONE
+   * Version now shown in addon UI
+* v0.3.0 Changes:
+  * Rename addon to "S3O Kit"
+  * Add logo icon by ZephyrSkies around the UI
+  * Improve AO baking by disabling the material on the copied mesh before baking
+  * Redo how Materials/Textures are loaded, now using SpringModelingTemplate.blend by Tharsis